buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 From these patterns, one could build everything from a house (organising people) to a region (organising towns).
 ‘A Pattern Tap’ remains a central text defining architectural theory, but its impact extends far beyond the realm of architecture.

-{% include figure.html url="/images/ch3/c3-s1-p2-1-alexander-patterns.png" alt="A Pattern Language" description="Alexander’s patterns include everything from patterns for Flexible Office Space (Pattern 146) to patterns to accommodate a Master and Apprentice (Pattern 83)." %}
+{% include figure.html url="/images/ch3/c3-s1-p2-1-alexander-patterns.png" alt="A Pattern Language" description="Alexander’s book includes everything from patterns for Flexible Office Space (Pattern 146) to patterns to accommodate a Master and Apprentice (Pattern 83)." %}

 You might be wondering why I’ve dedicated a section of a book on **user interface design** to an **architect**.
 That would be a good question.